 The Connection between Land Conservation, Healthy Watersheds & Water Quality Protection

-The Battenkill Conservancy is proud to bring Dr Chi Ho Sham, Chief Scientist with The Cadmus Group, Inc. of Waltham, Massachusetts and an expert in Source Water Protection to speak on Sunday, Feb 28, 2016 at 3:00 PM at The Elks Club in Greenwich, New York.
+The Battenkill Conservancy was proud to bring Dr Chi Ho Sham, Chief Scientist with The Cadmus Group, Inc. of Waltham, Massachusetts and an expert in Source Water Protection to speak on Sunday, Feb 28, 2016 at The Elks Club in Greenwich, New York.

-Dr. Sham will speak on the value of protecting the water supply at its source and the connection between land conservation, maintaining healthy watersheds and ensuring quality drinking water.
+The presentation was timely given the water concerns happening in nearby Hoosick Falls, New York.
+Dr. Sham spoke on the value of protecting the water supply at its source and the connection between land conservation, maintaining healthy watersheds and ensuring quality drinking water.

 In 2013, Dr. Sham was the recipient of the OASIS (Outstanding Achievement, Service and Initiative in Sustainability of Water Resources) Award which recognizes an individual’s “contribution, initiatives and dedication to advancing sustainable water resources”.
 The award is given by AWWA, the nation’s largest nonprofit, scientific and educational association dedicated to managing and treating water, the world’s most important resource.
 As a life-long educator and dedicated scientist, Dr Sham travels the country to speak to hundreds of groups both large and small on the value of source water protection.
 When he is not mentoring and training the next generation of Cadmus thought leaders, he serves as adjunct professor and is a research fellow at Clark University in Worcester, MA.